Political ties could prove double-edged sword for Chinese chipmaker

-BEIJING, July 14 (Reuters) - When Intel CEO Brian Krzanich flew into Beijing last October to tie down an investment in Tsinghua Unigroup, a Chinese chip maker, Unigroup CEO Zhao Weiguo whisked him into a meeting at China’s Ministry of Industry and Information Technology (MIIT), where a vice minister blessed the deal.
+BEIJING (Reuters) - When Intel (INTC.O) CEO Brian Krzanich flew into Beijing last October to tie down an investment in Tsinghua Unigroup, a Chinese chip maker, Unigroup CEO Zhao Weiguo whisked him into a meeting at China’s Ministry of Industry and Information Technology (MIIT), where a vice minister blessed the deal.

 On Tuesday, following reports that Unigroup was preparing to launch the biggest Chinese takeover bid of a U.S. company, Zhao could not be reached for comment.
 He was again conferring with MIIT officials.

-As Zhao prepares an audacious $23 billion bid for Idaho-based chipmaker Micron Technology, the close ties to Chinese policymakers that helped propel Unigroup’s swift rise may now be coming back to haunt it.
+As Zhao prepares an audacious $23 billion bid for Idaho-based chipmaker Micron Technology (MU.O), the close ties to Chinese policymakers that helped propel Unigroup’s swift rise may now be coming back to haunt it.

 Over the past year, Unigroup has cemented its role as China’s annointed technology champion, buying two semiconductor firms and Hewlett-Packard’s server business - two sectors deemed strategic priorities by China’s economic planners.
 It has also received more than $6 billion in government-backed loans to carry out research.